EmmaOyetey/raven/README.md

 ### Structure Overview & Key Components

-  - #### Backend
+#### Backend
 The BackEnd of this project is structured into the following key folders:
   - **Models**
       - *Organisation:* Represents an organisation with various attributes like name, logo, overview, and support areas.
       - *Rating:* Represents a rating for an organisation, including the rating value, comment, name, and timestamp.
 - **Repositories**
   - *OrganisationRepository:* Handles database operations for the Organisation entity, including custom queries to count organisations by support area.
   - *RatingRepository:* Handles database operations for the Rating entity, including fetching ratings by organisation.
-    - **Services**
-      - *RavenService:* Contains business logic for creating, reading, updating, and deleting organisations and ratings.
+- **Services** *RavenService:* Contains business logic for creating, reading, updating, and deleting organisations and ratings.
 Handles the core functionalities of the application.
-    - **Controllers**
-      - *RavenController:* Manages API endpoints for organisations and ratings, including endpoints to add organisations, create ratings, fetch organisations, and count organisations by support area.
+- **Controllers** *RavenController:* Manages API endpoints for organisations and ratings, including endpoints to add organisations, create ratings, fetch organisations, and count organisations by support area.
-    - **Exception Handling**
-      - *NotFoundException:* Custom exception for handling cases where an entity is not found in the database.
+- **Exception Handling** *NotFoundException:* Custom exception for handling cases where an entity is not found in the database.
-    - **Resources**
-      - *data.sql*: Contains dummy data for demonstration purposes.
-This script inserts sample organisations and their details into the database.
-      - *schema.sql:* Defines the structure of the database, including the tables for organisations and ratings, and the relationships between them.
+- **Resources** *data.sql*: Contains dummy data for demonstration purposes.
+This script inserts sample organisations and their details into the database. *schema.sql:* Defines the structure of the database, including the tables for organisations and ratings, and the relationships between them.

-  - #### FrontEnd
+#### FrontEnd
 App.tsx is The main entry point of the application, setting up the router and fetching initial data.
 The frontend of this project is then structured into the following key folders:
 - **assets:** Contains background and logo images.
 - **components:** Reusable UI components such as Carousel, Dropdown Box, Form, Navbar, OrganisationCard (displaysing a brief overview of an organisation.), OrganisationInfo, ( displaying detailed information about an organisation), RatingCard, and SearchBox.
 - **containers:** Pages and views including
   - *Home*,The landing page with a navigation link to explore organisations.
   - *About*,
   - *Organisations*: Lists all organisations, with filtering options based on support areas.
   - *OrganisationProfile*: Displays detailed information and ratings carousel for a specific organisation.
   - *CreateOrganisation*: A form to add a new organisation.
   - *RateOrganisation*: A form to add a rating for an organisation
 - **styles:** SCSS files for styling, including _reset.scss, _typography.scss, and _variables.scss.
 - **types:** TypeScript type definitions for Organisation and Rating.
-    And has the following Key Components

-  - #### Database Design
+#### Database Design
 This project demonstrates the use of Relational Databases and showcases my ability to create and manage one-to-many relationships.
 - **Organisation Table:** Stores information about various social purpose organisations.
 - **Rating Table:** Stores ratings for the organisations, with a foreign key linking each rating to an organisation.

 Benefits of using a Relational Database for this project include;
 - **Data Integrity:** The use of primary and foreign keys ensures the integrity and consistency of the data.
 Each rating is associated with a valid organisation, preventing orphaned records.
 - **Scalability:** handling large volumes of data efficiently and providing horizontal and vertical scalability to meet growing demands.
 - **Flexibility:** The structured format  allows for complex queries and easy data manipulation, which is essential for this project's potential diverse data retrieval needs.

 ### Best Practices